Deltares/hydromt_wflow/docs/getting_started/installation.rst

 ..
 Note::

-    Take also here into account that hydroengine package is not available from conda and therefore has to be installed from pypi separately.
+    Please take into account that gwwapi and hydroengine packages are not available from conda and therefore have to be installed from pypi separately.

 .. code-block:: console

+  $ pip install gwwapi
   $ pip install hydroengine

 For **Using pip** from pypi (not recommended) see above